 Netflix hasn't given us a date yet, but that hasn't stopped us from figuring out the a couple of likely months for Stranger Things 4's release.
 Season 1 came out on July 15, 2016, the second season arrived on October 27, 2017 and the third season dropped on July 4, 2019.

-There's just two problem.
-Stranger Things has been there, and done that, with two Halloween seasons.
-And so, let's recall the tease of a Byers' Christmas, dropped into the Stranger Things 3 finale.
+The only issue is that Stranger Things has been there, and done that, with two Halloween seasons.
+So, let's recall the tease of a Byers' Christmas, dropped into the Stranger Things 3 finale.
 Hopefully it's not a Demogorgon under the tree.

 Stranger Things star David Harbour told Variety that the big delay for season 3 was tied to the time it takes for the Duffer brothers to write scripts.
 Not in a bad way, just that they "write for 12, 14 hours per day."